nodejs/node/doc/api/repl.md

 'message'
 ```

-It is important to note that context properties are *not* read-only by default.
+Context properties are not read-only by default.
+To specify read-only globals,
-To specify read-only globals, context properties must be defined using
+context properties must be defined using `Object.defineProperty()`:
-`Object.defineProperty()`:

 ```js
 const repl = require('repl');